How does the Pickit 3D camera work?

 The image below illustrates the structured light principle.
 The red triangle represents the projected pattern, while the green triangle represents where the sensor can detect it.
 When there is an overlap between the two, 3D data in the form of a point cloud can be obtained, shown as a thick green line.
 In this case, there is 3D data for the upper part of the circle and for the flat surface below it.

 All Pickit 3D cameras work according to this principle.
-The M and L camera work with structured infrared light and the M-HD camera works with structured visible light.
+The SD cameras work with structured infrared light and the HD cameras work with structured visible light.

 What surface of the object gets detected by the camera?